symphonyoss/bot-unfurl/README.md

 }
 ```

-This file is loaded using the [aero](https://github.com/juxt/aero) library, which offers quite a bit
-of flexibility around how values are specified in the file (they can be read from environment variables,
-for example).
-See the [aero documentation](https://github.com/juxt/aero/blob/master/README.md) for details.

 The `:symphony-coords` described above are passed directly to the
 [clj-symphony library's `connect` function](https://github.com/symphonyoss/clj-symphony#usage),
 and have the same semantics as what's described there.
 Typically `:pod-id` can only be used if